Non-Hodgkin Lymphoma (NHL): Symptoms & Subtypes

 • Characteristics:

-• Second most common type of non-Hodgkin lymphoma (disease) overall, can be low-grade or transformed into a more aggressive form.
+• Second most common type of Non-Hodgkin Lymphoma overall, can be low-grade or transformed into a more aggressive form.

 • Characterized by the presence of abnormal structures called follicles within involved lymph nodes.